We can use metaphors about teachers to get deeper insights into what a teacher does with their day.

 Froebel believed that the ideal learning environment for children is in a private natural setting away from the corruption of the adult world beyond.
 He saw schools as gardens (hence: kindergarten, German for children’s garden).

-Teachers, therefore, were gardeners: gently tending to the children’s needs.
+Good teachers, therefore, were gardeners: gently tending to the children’s needs.
 Teachers should nourish and nurture children, ensuring they have the perfect environment for their development in the garden.

 You can read more about Froebel in this post on contemporary perspectives of education.